PUBGReddit/UGC/docs/Devices/Device_Timer.md

 ## Description

-Set an in-game timer next to an item.
+Configure a timer to trigger actions at specific interval(s).

 ## Basic